Glenn M. Curtis: Head coaching notes

-Indiana State University Sycamores
+Indiana State

-He succeeded Wally Marks and led the Sycamores to 8 consecutive winning seasons and three berths in the NAIA Men's Basketball Championships (1942, 1943 & 1946); reaching the national quarterfinals in 1942 and the title game in 1946.
+He succeeded Wally Marks and led the Sycamores to eight consecutive winning seasons and three berths in the NAIA Men's Basketball Championships (1942, 1943 & 1946); reaching the national quarterfinals in 1942 and the title game in 1946.
 He finished his career as the leader in wins and then recommended his old high school player and protégé John Wooden as his successor.
 Additionally, he served as the athletic director during his coaching tenure.
 In 1998, Curtis was inducted into the Indiana State University Athletics Hall of Fame.

 High school

 Prior to becoming a collegiate coach, Curtis, known as the 'Ole Fox' by his peers, spent 21 years as an Indiana High School coach.
 His first year as head coach came at Lebanon High School in Lebanon, Indiana, the Tigers were coming off their first State Title; Curtis led to their second title.
 During his one-year stint, he went 28–2 (.933) and won the 1918 state championship.
 He then moved to Mooresville where he spent one semester, coaching approximately 10 games.
 At the Christmas break, he moved to nearby Martinsville.

 His Martinsville Artesians won 396 games and lost 139 (.740).
 During his tenure (1919 to 1938), they won 16 sectional championships, 14 regional championships and three state championships.
 Coaching players such as John Wooden and fellow Indiana Basketball Hall of Famers Lester Reynolds and Arnold Suddith, he won state titles in 1924, 1927, and 1933, with Wooden the star in 1927.
 The Artesians lost the state championship in 1926 and 1928.
 In the five years from 1924 through 1928, they were in the state championship game every year but 1925.

 He was the first Indiana high school coach (and one of four) to win four state championships.
 Curtis was the co-head coach with Tony Hinkle of the first Indiana all-star team to play Kentucky and he also coached six Indianapolis Star all-star teams.
 He never had a losing season as a coach, and in 19 years at Martinsville, his teams won 16 sectional championships (the opening round of the state playoffs) and 14 regional championships (the equivalent to making the NCAA Sweet Sixteen.)

-He returned to the high school ranks as the Martinsville Superintendent of Schools from 1948–1955.
+He returned to the high school ranks as the Martinsville Superintendent of Schools from 1948 to 1955.
 Curtis died in 1958.

 The Martinsville High School Gymnasium was named in his honor in 1959.